Furnace Repair Checklist

 - Your heater might stop working prematurely since a dusty filter forces it to overwork.

 - Your heating system may be cut off from power if an overly filthy filter is the cause of a tripped breaker.

 Depending on what make of furnace you own, your air filter is located in the interior of the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 - Remove the filter and angle it toward the light.
 If you can’t see light through it, get a new one.

 - Put in the new filter with the arrow facing toward the heating system to avoid damage.

-Flat filters ought to be replaced every month, while pleated filters should be used for around three months.
-You may also get a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more frequently.